adambard/learnxinyminutes-docs/r.html.markdown

 FALSE != TRUE	# TRUE
 # Missing data (NA) is logical, too
 class(NA)	# "logical"
-# Use for | and & for logic operations.
+# Use | and & for logic operations.
 # OR
 TRUE | FALSE	# TRUE
 # AND